 As for property taxes, they’re on the low side in Georgia.
 The median annual real estate tax payment in Georgia is around $800 less than the national average, at $1,413.
 Property tax rates vary by county, with a range from 0.45% to 1.66%.

-There are plenty of great places to get a college education in Georgia.
+There are plenty of great places to get a college education in Georgia and the in-state tuition is reasonable compared to many other universities across the country.
 Prices vary widely, though, depending on whether the institution is public or private.
 Here are a few examples:

 - University of Georgia (2019-2020, per semester): $13,725 (in-state)/$23,568 (out-of-state)